-After graduating with a degree in information systems engineering, Duran started a career in consulting at Accenture and then Ernst & Young, helping large enterprise clients find solutions to tough problems.
+After graduating with a degree in information systems engineering, Marie started a career in consulting at Accenture and then Ernst & Young, helping large enterprise clients find solutions to tough problems.

 The aha moment that resulted in a breakthrough

 This move quickly brought her career success, and she became an expert in process improvement and automation, machine learning, and data and analytics for financial services clients.
-“I focused on improvement through digital transformation.
-We were revamping old processes with technology,” she explains.
+Said Marie:

 Getting to the heart of business users’ challenges

-In her work with Accenture and Ernst & Young, Duran saw firsthand the challenges business users encounter when extracting and processing documents and data.
+In her work with Accenture and Ernst & Young, Marie saw firsthand the challenges business users encounter when extracting and processing documents and data.

-For now, Duran has a lot more problem-solving to keep her happy—and busy.
+For now, Marie has a lot more problem-solving to keep her happy and busy.